LucasDelfino92/morrowindsharp/setup.md

 - The completion of the construction of each Great House Stronghold.
 - The completion of Raven Rock's construction.

-Using this mod is simpler than it appears.
-The Readme goes well in depth about using these overrides, so you should definitely give it a read.
+The **Readme** elaborates on how to use these overrides, so you should definitely give it a read.

 # Mod Organizer 2

 [**Mod Organizer 2**](https://www.nexusmods.com/skyrimspecialedition/mods/6194)
 **Mod Organizer 2** is an excellent mod manager, offering lots of quality of life conveniences that make modding an easy and quick process.
 The most popular alternative is **Wrye Mash**.
 However, I’ve found that it isn’t anywhere near as intuitive as Mod Organizer 2 is, which is why we will only use it for the features Mod Organizer 2 lacks.

-> Nexus Mod Manager and Vortex are two popular mods managers, however, they have significant issues and should be avoided.

 - Manually download the **Mod Organizer 2** main file.
 - Run the **Mod Organizer 2.exe**.
 - When prompted to choose an install location, choose your Morrowind **Mods** folder (**C:\Games\Morrowind Mods\MO2**).
 - When installation has finished, uncheck the option and click **Finish**.

+> Nexus Mod Manager and Vortex are two popular mods managers, however, they have significant issues and should be avoided.

 ## Configuration